ethereumclassic/explorer/README.md

 ### Run:
-The below will start both the web-gui and sync.js (which populates MongoDV with blocks/transactions).
+The below will start the web-gui.
 `npm start`

-You can leave sync.js running without app.js and it will sync and grab blocks based on config.json parameters `node ./tools/sync.js`
+You can leave sync.js running without app.js and it will sync and grab blocks based on config.json parameters (which populates MongoDB with blocks/transactions).
+`node ./tools/sync.js`

 Enabling stats requires running a separate process: